How to build a recommendation system from scratch

 tfidf_matrix = vectorizer.fit_transform(documents)

-• RMSE (Root Mean Squared Error): Measures the difference between predicted and actual ratings, suitable for rating prediction tasks.
-Lower RMSE indicates better accuracy.
+• RMSE (Root Mean Squared Error): Measures rating prediction accuracy.